Beijing underground cross-city railway

 The Beijing underground cross-city railway is a short railway connection in Beijing.
+This railway line includes the Qiansanmen Tunnel.
 The speed limit is 120 km/h.
 It connects the important transportation hubs Beijing railway station and Beijing West railway station via a tunnel.
 It also connects lines from southern and western areas with lines from northeast China.
 The railway has a length span of 9.156 km, and has been officially operational since March 20, 2015.

-It is used by conventional railway lines such as K7752 from Shijiazhuang to Chengde via Beijing West railway station and Beijing railway station.
-It is also used by the commuter rail service in Beijing, the Sub-Central line of the Beijing Suburban Railway, which started in December 2017.
+It is used by conventional railway lines such as K7752 from Shijiazhuang to Chengde via Beijing West railway station and Beijing railway station, as well as the commuter rail Sub-Central line of the Beijing Suburban Railway, which started in December 2017.

 History

 In the early 1980s a plan was proposed to connect Beijing railway station to Beijing West railway station via a conventional railway.
 This was an important part of the overall planning of Beijing West railway station's renovation, originally announced as part of the "Eighth Five-Year Plan".
 However, due to technical difficulties and other factors, this project did not begin.